MarkBahr/MarkBahr-pep-project/readme.md

 # Project: Social media blog API

+## Purpose

+I completed this project as part of Revature's pre-training program.
+This project utilized Java's JDBC Connectivity and Javalin.
+See the application requirements below.

 ## Background

 When building a full-stack application, we're typically concerned with both a front end, that displays information to the user and takes in input, and a backend, that manages persisted information.